A Crash Course in Starting and Growing Your Retirement Savings

 My go-to example of this comes from a report by JP Morgan Asset Management and published by Business Insider.
 This hypothetical first compares two different investors: one who contributed $5,000 a year for 40 years (age 25 to 65) and another who did the same but for 30 years (age 35 to 65).
 While the difference in their principal is only $50,000 at age 65, their total returns are far different.
 Assuming a 7% annual return, the 40 year saver would retire with $1,142,811 compared to just $540,741 for the 30 year saver.
 As you can see, that 10 year head-start led to a nest egg more than twice as large.
 Not bad, huh?

+Regardless of where you’re at, it can be very helpful to have a retirement savings plan.
 When my wife was first getting started with her Roth IRA, she told me she’d set aside $10 a week to contribute to her account.
-This meant she was putting $520 a year toward her retirement savings — a far cry from five grand but definitely not a bad start.
+This meant she was putting $520 a year toward her retirement savings — a far cry from six grand but definitely not a bad start.
 Even today we keep that $10 a week tradition alive while also contributing to a 401(k) (more on that later) and occasionally making larger contributions when we can.

 Be sure to check out the “Retirement Savings Tips” for more ideas on turning your small change into big dollars.